Skip to the main content.

 How guiding principles address potential biases

 In response to the growing concern over potential biases in healthcare algorithms, especially regarding their impact on racial and ethnic disparities, a comprehensive effort is underway to address these issues.
-A recent paper in JAMA Network Open highlights steps taken by a panel of researchers from the Agency for Healthcare Research and Quality (AHRQ) and the National Institute for Minority Health and Health Disparities at the National Institutes of Health (NIH).
+A recent paper in JAMA Network Open discusses steps taken by a panel of researchers from the Agency for Healthcare Research and Quality (AHRQ) and the National Institute for Minority Health and Health Disparities at the National Institutes of Health (NIH).
 They convened to establish guiding principles aimed at mitigating and preventing these biases.
 These principles emphasize fostering equity throughout the healthcare algorithm's life cycle, ensuring clarity and understandability of algorithms, involving patients and communities in all phases, addressing fairness issues explicitly, and implementing a system of accountability for equitable results.

 See also: Guiding principles address biases resulting from algorithms